-Frozen evaporator coil: If your evaporator coil is covered in ice, as it melts, water can overflow from the drain pan onto the floor.
+A dirty evaporator coil might also be the culprit in your clogged drain.
+If your evaporator coil is covered in ice, water can overflow from the drain pan onto the floor as it melts.
 What causes an evaporator coil to freeze?
-A dirty air filter or low refrigerant are to blame.
+A dirty air filter or low refrigerant is to blame.
 Make sure to keep an eye on these to prevent potential leaking.
-To defrost the evaporator coil, turn off your air conditioner and then switch the blower from “auto” to “on.”
-The fan should melt the ice slowly, allowing the pan to be able to handle all of the water.
+To defrost the evaporator coil, turn off your air conditioner and then switch the blower from auto to on.
+The fan should melt the ice slowly, allowing the pan to handle all the water.

 If the AC unit was installed incorrectly, it could cause a leak and should be re-installed first before being replaced.
 An A/C unit that was improperly installed can be related to your pesky water problem.
 A professional can determine if your condensate trap was accurately designed and perform a repair if not.
 Water that builds up in a drain pan overflows into your home and can cause severe water damage.